SSD-Brandeis/Spry/development/rocksdb/self_RD/README.md

+1. Make sure zstd is installed. apt-get install zstd

-1. Compile RocksDB first by executing `make static_lib` in parent dir
+2. Compile RocksDB first by executing `make static_lib` in parent dir

-2. Compile all examples: `cd examples/; make all`
+3. Compile all examples: `cd examples/; make all`
 Set --gen_workload 1 if the workload hasn't been generated yet

 To Run: